lklong1551019/android-cheatsheet/README.md

         - Background service limits: While an app is in background (does not have a visible activity or does not have a foreground service running/connected to it), system limits its use of background services(by killing those services when it goes into idle state).
         - Broadcast limits: apps can no longer register broadcast receiver in manifest for implicit broadcast(except some) because this may trigger many apps to consume resources.
 They can still register at runtime.
     - Background location limits: limits how frequently an app can retrieve location while running in background.
-    - Video thumbnail extractor: new `getScaledFrameAtTime()`: returns a bitmap with same aspect ratio as source frame and scale it with given width and heigth.
-This will save memory (imagine using `getFrameAtTime()` on a 4K video).
     - `SharedMemory` API: share data between apps or between multiple processes within a single app.

 * **Nougat (Android 7.0)** - [Learn from here](https://developer.android.com/about/versions/nougat/android-7.0?authuser=1)